bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML refers to using html tags which describe what is being done with text/paragraphs, etc. It's a way to have the code tell browers what the page content is all about.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+"display: block;" tells an element that it should behave like a block and take up it's own line.
+"display: inline:" tells an element that it will fit on the same line as other elements.

 3. What are the 4 areas of the box model?

+The 4 areas of a box model are: content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This property works on the cross axis, or the axis that is perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it allows them to see a history of prior code and coding changes.
+If a bug appears, they are able to go back and see where the bug first happened, and roll code back to correct the error.
+It also allows multiple developers to work on the same code without overwriting each other's changes.
+Git is extremely useful for keeping code organized and available from a central repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.